edocr/edocr-document-viewer/readme.txt

 1. Add edocr Document Viewer to a page via shortcode in the content editor

 == Changelog ==
+1.0.3
+* Changed license from GPLv3 to MIT

 1.0.2 Initial Version

 == Upgrade Notice ==
+= 1.0.3 =
+* Changed license from GPLv3 to MIT

 = 1.0.2 =
 Initial Version